 You can file for bankruptcy if you’re a resident of Canada who owes more than $1,000, and you’re considered insolvent.
 It makes the most sense when you’re looking for immediate financial relief and creditor protection.

 To file a consumer proposal, you must owe less than $250,000 (not including your mortgage) and be able to afford to repay a portion of your outstanding debts.
 However, it’s essential to keep in mind that when you file a consumer proposal, its acceptance isn’t guaranteed.
 A majority of your creditors must accept it.
-If they reject it, you’ll need to explore another alternative to bankruptcy or consumer proposal.Understand your options
+If they reject it, you’ll need to explore another alternative to bankruptcy or a consumer proposal.Understand your options

 Benefits of Bankruptcy